ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/scaling.md

     PID 48, 0.08Gi: envoy -c /ambassador/bootstrap-ads.json --base-id 0 --drain-time-s 600 -l error
 ```

-In general you should try to keep $productName$'s memory usage below 50% of the pod's limit.
+In general you should try to keep Emissary's memory usage below 50% of the pod's limit.
 This may
-seem like a generous safety margin, but when reconfiguration occurs, $productName$ requires additional
+seem like a generous safety margin, but when reconfiguration occurs, Emissary requires additional
 memory to avoid disrupting active connections.
-At each reconfiguration, $productName$ keeps around the
+At each reconfiguration, Emissary keeps around the
 old version for the duration of the configured drain time.
 See
 [AMBASSADOR_DRAIN_TIME](#ambassador_drain_time) for more details on how to tune this
 behavior.

-$productName$'s exact memory usage depends on (among other things) how many `Host` and
+Emissary's exact memory usage depends on (among other things) how many `Host` and
 `Mapping` resources are defined in your cluster.
 If this number has grown over time, you may need to
 increase the memory limit defined in your deployment.

 ## Liveness probes

-$productName$ defines the `/ambassador/v0/check_alive` endpoint on port `8877` for use with Kubernetes
+Emissary defines the `/ambassador/v0/check_alive` endpoint on port `8877` for use with Kubernetes
 liveness probes.
 See the Kubernetes documentation for more details on [HTTP liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request).

-Kubernetes will restart the $productName$ pod if it fails to get a 200 result from the endpoint.
+Kubernetes will restart the Emissary pod if it fails to get a 200 result from the endpoint.
 If
 this happens it won't necessarily show up in an easily recognizable way in the pod logs.
 You can
 look for Kubernetes events to see if this is happening.
 Use `kubectl describe pod -n ambassador` or
 `kubectl get events -n ambassador` or equivalent.

-The purpose of liveness probes is to rescue an $productName$ instance that is wedged, however if
+The purpose of liveness probes is to rescue an Emissary instance that is wedged, however if
-liveness probes are too sensitive they can take out $productName$ instances that are functioning
+liveness probes are too sensitive they can take out Emissary instances that are functioning
 normally.
-This is more prone to happen as the number of $productName$ inputs increase.
+This is more prone to happen as the number of Emissary inputs increase.
 The
-`timeoutSeconds` and `failureThreshold` fields of the $productName$ deployment's liveness Probe
+`timeoutSeconds` and `failureThreshold` fields of the Emissary deployment's liveness Probe
 determines how tolerant Kubernetes is with its probes.
 If you observe pod restarts along with
 `Unhealthy` events, try tuning these fields upwards from their default values.
 See the Kubernetes documentation for more details on [tuning probes](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#probe-v1-core).

-Note that whatever changes you make to $productName$'s liveness probes should most likely be made to
+Note that whatever changes you make to Emissary's liveness probes should most likely be made to
 its readiness probes also.

 ## Readiness probes

-$productName$ defines the `/ambassador/v0/check_ready` endpoint on port `8877` for use with Kubernetes
+Emissary defines the `/ambassador/v0/check_ready` endpoint on port `8877` for use with Kubernetes
 readiness probes.
 See the Kubernetes documentation for more details on [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

 Kubernetes uses readiness checks to prevent traffic from going to pods that are not ready to handle
 requests.
-The only time $productName$ cannot usefully handle requests is during initial startup when it
+The only time Emissary cannot usefully handle requests is during initial startup when it
 has not yet loaded all the routing information from Kubernetes and/or consul.
 During this bootstrap
-period there is no guarantee $productName$ would know where to send a given request.
+period there is no guarantee Emissary would know where to send a given request.
 The `check_ready`
 endpoint will only return 200 when all routing information has been loaded.
 After the initial
 bootstrap period it behaves identically to the `check_alive` endpoint.

-Generally $productName$'s readiness probes should be configured with the same settings as its liveness
+Generally Emissary's readiness probes should be configured with the same settings as its liveness
 probes.

 ## `AMBASSADOR_FAST_RECONFIGURE` and `AMBASSADOR_LEGACY_MODE` flags

 `AMBASSADOR_FAST_RECONFIGURE` is a feature flag that enables a higher performance implementation of
-the code $productName$ uses to validate and generate envoy configuration.
+the code Emissary uses to validate and generate envoy configuration.
 It will eventually be enabled
 by default, but if you are experiencing performance problems you should try setting
 `AMBASSADOR_FAST_RECONFIGURE` to `true` to see if this helps.